popperized/swc-lesson/setup.md

 # Docker

-In order to run the more advanced examples of this lesson, Docker will need to be available on your machine.
+In order to run the examples of this lesson, the Docker container runtime will need to be available on your machine.
 Please visit
 <https://www.docker.com> to download and install the version
 compatible with your system.